yusefmosiah/Choir.chat/docs/levels/level2.md

 Token distribution follows quantum harmonic principles, with energy (tokens) flowing through the system according to E(n) = ℏω(n + 1/2).
 Co-authorship management incorporates quantum divestment mechanics, allowing co-authors to leave while their energy (stake) redistributes according to thermodynamic principles.
 AI-generated summaries stimulate discourse by compressing content and encouraging engagement with full threads, rather than serving as a replacement for direct interaction.

 The platform intentionally avoids traditional reputation systems, instead allowing quality to emerge naturally through the thermodynamic thread model.
 Blockchain integration manages thread state, token mechanics, and co-authorship while maintaining quantum harmonic principles for value distribution.
-The speculative response process enables non-co-authors to submit "specs" by staking CHOIR tokens, with pricing following the quantum harmonic oscillator formula.
+The speculative response process enables non-co-authors to submit "specs" by staking CHIP tokens, with pricing following the quantum harmonic oscillator formula.
 Stakes remain non-refundable to ensure energy conservation in the system, either distributing to approvers or strengthening threads through temperature increases.

 This comprehensive approach creates a collaborative platform where quality emerges naturally through physical principles rather than arbitrary rules.
 By combining quantum mechanics, thermodynamics, and wave theory, Choir establishes natural quality barriers and value flows that promote genuine collaboration and knowledge sharing.

 ## Key Questions and Answers

 ### 1. Thread Ownership and Co-authorship

 - **Q**: How does the concept of "co-authors" align with the initial thread creator?
 - **A**: The initial thread creator is the first co-author, and every message is owned by its creator.
 Thread ownership is tracked through smart contracts.

 ### 2. Message Approval Process

 - **Q**: How does the "spec" mechanism work in relation to the existing approval process?
 - **A**: The "spec" mechanism allows non-co-authors to submit messages by staking tokens, with co-authors having a 7-day window to approve or deny.

 ### 3. Co-author Limitations

 - **Q**: Are there any limitations on the number of co-authors a thread can have?
 - **A**: There are no hard limitations on co-author count, allowing organic growth while gas costs naturally moderate expansion.

 ### 4. Token Distribution

 - **Q**: How are token rewards distributed when a new message is approved or when their thread is cited?
 - **A**: Token distribution follows quantum harmonic principles, with energy (tokens) flowing through the system according to E(n) = ℏω(n + 1/2).

 ### 5. Co-authorship Management

 - **Q**: Is there a mechanism for removing co-authorship or transferring ownership of threads?
 - **A**: Co-authors can leave through quantum divestment mechanics, with their energy (stake) redistributing according to thermodynamic principles.

 ### 6. AI-Generated Summaries

 - **Q**: How does the AI-generated summary feature ensure privacy and accuracy?
 - **A**: AI-generated summaries stimulate discourse by compressing content, encouraging engagement with the full thread.

 ### 7. Reputation System

 - **Q**: Are there any plans to implement a reputation system based on user contributions and co-authorship?
 - **A**: Currently, there are no plans for a reputation system; quality emerges naturally through the thermodynamic thread model.

 ### 8. Blockchain Integration

 - **Q**: How is the blockchain integrated into the Choir platform?
 - **A**: Smart contracts manage thread state, token mechanics, and co-authorship, while maintaining quantum harmonic principles for value distribution.

 ### 9. Speculative Response ("Spec") Process

 - **Q**: Can you elaborate on the speculative response process?
-- **A**: Non-co-authors can submit a "spec" by staking CHOIR tokens, with co-authors having a 7-day window to approve or deny.
+- **A**: Non-co-authors can submit a "spec" by staking CHIP tokens, with co-authors having a 7-day window to approve or deny.
 Stakes follow the quantum harmonic oscillator formula for pricing.

 ### 10. Non-Refundable Stakes

 - **Q**: Why are thread participation stakes non-refundable?
 - **A**: Non-refundable stakes ensure energy conservation in the system, with stakes either distributing to approvers or strengthening the thread through temperature increases.